Trains in Germany

 Taking a flight is the most popular way to travel from Lisbon to Madrid.
 Taking a flight is over 4 hours faster than traveling from Lisbon to Madrid by bus and over 6 hours faster than taking the train that only travels once per day.
 The convenient public transportation options from both Madrid and Lisbon's airports to their respective city centers also help reduce the total travel time when flying between Lisbon and Madrid.

-International travel from Lisbon, Portugal to Madrid, Spain is: Partially open.
+Travel between Lisbon, Portugal and Madrid, Spain is: Partially open.

-Entry into Spain is currently allowed for: Entry is partially open for citizens and permanent residents of Portugal.
+International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of Portugal.

-The information above was last checked on 6/11/21; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip to Madrid from Lisbon.
+This information was last checked on 1/21/22.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your journey from Lisbon to Madrid.

 The current restriction level for returning to Lisbon, Portugal from Spain is: Partially open.